Grammars for Document Spanners: Context-Free Spanners

-While classical context-free grammars generate words, extraction grammars generate words over the extended alphabet $\Sigma \cup \Gamma_X$.
+Context-free grammars generate words over a given alphabet $\Sigma$, whereas extraction grammars generate words over the extended alphabet $\Sigma \cup \Gamma_X$.
 These words are referred to as \emph{ref-words}~\cite{sch:cha}.
 Similarly to (classical) context-free grammars, the process of deriving ref-words is defined via the notations $\prodrel,\prodrel^n,\prodrel^*$ that stand for one, $n$, and several (possibly zero) derivation steps, respectively.
-To emphasize the grammar being discussed, we sometime use the grammar as a subscript (e.g., $\prodrel^*_G$).
+To emphasize the grammar being discussed, we sometimes use the grammar as a subscript (e.g., $\prodrel^*_G$).
 For the full definitions we refer the reader to Hopcroft et al.~\cite{DBLP:books/daglib/0016921}.
 A non-terminal $A$ is called \emph{useful} if there is some derivation of the form $S\Rightarrow^* \alpha A \beta \Rightarrow^* w$ where $w\in (\ter\cup \Gamma_X )^*$.
 If $A$ is not useful then it is called \emph{useless}.
 For complexity analysis, we define the \emph{size} $|G|$ of an extraction grammar $G$ as the sum of the number of symbols at the right-hand sides (i.e., to the right of $\rightarrow$) of its rules.
+We say that a derivation $A\Rightarrow^* \gamma$ is \emph{terminal} if $\gamma$ is a sequence of terminals.